-Countering Kersten
+Countering Kersten [updated]

 I think of Johnson’s gibe whenever the Star Tribune publishes a column by Katherine Kersten.
 Kathy makes an argument solidly grounded in fact and analysis.
 Within a day or two, the editorial pages are weighed down with the groans and shrieks of outraged Twin Cities leftists.
 They invariably make me wonder, with enemies like this, does Kathy need friends?

 Most recently, the Star Tribune published Kathy’s column on the decline of the Edina public schools on the altar of racial mania and obsession.
-That was on Sunday of this week.
+That was this past weekend.

 Today the Star Tribune carries two columns and four letters responding in a fashion to Kathy’s column.
 Counterpoint column one by Annie Mogush Mason explodes with a profusion of shibboleths explaining why the Edina public schools must keep doing that voodoo that they are doing to such ill effect.
 With enemies like this…

-Note: UPDATE: Kathy responds to the counterpoint columns in this American Experiment post.